 In this post, I’m sharing my tips.
 This approach is what worked for me while I taught middle and high school.
 Last year, I took a position as an instructional coach, and doing so has allowed me to work alongside many English teachers on a daily basis, which I love!
 Often, we reflect on ELA class structure.
 In the same way, I hope you walk away from this post feeling very much like you just had a great teaching conversation with a friend over a hot cup of coffee.

 You may call them something different, but the first step in balancing ELA curriculum is figuring out essential standards — the ones that drive the most power.

-Which standards are the most important for students to master in order to succeed in the next grade level?
+Which skills are the most important for students to learn in order to succeed in the next grade level?
 For example, Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence (W.9-10.1).

 Which ones focus on ideas that cross disciplines?
 Maybe… “Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text” (RI.9-10.1).

 What standards will be most important throughout a student’s lifetime?
 Perhaps, “Use context as a clue to the meaning of a word or phrase.”

 While it can be tempting to say that every standard carries equal weight, it’s hard to do justice to all standards equally.
 We should teach students the skills inherent in all of the standards; however, identifying power standards can help us decide which units or lessons deserve more of our instructional time.
 Reflecting on the standards that are core to your curriculum will help you to structure your overall units.

 Tip: Have these conversations with grade-level teachers and departments, if possible!

 After choosing essential standards, it’s time to determine which topics or skills you want to cover daily in your classroom.
 Personally, I have always found myself coming back to three items on a regular basis.